0

 4 min read

-If you are Greek or have been in Greece for Easter, you know how important this holiday is, as the most important religious holiday in the Greek Orthodox Church.
+If you are Greek or have been in Greece for Easter, you know how important this holiday is, as it's the most important religious holiday in the Orthodox Church.
 It symbolizes resurrection, which for a nation that was under occupation for 400 years is also proof of resilience and strength.
 This year, Orthodox Easter falls on the Sunday after Catholic & Protestant Easter, with the week before, Holy Week, overlapping with Passover, full of beautiful traditions and ceremonies.
 In fact, the Greek word for Easter and Passover are the same, "Pasha - Πάσχα", reflecting that close timing.

 Even if Greeks haven't fasted during the preceding 40 days of Lent, where plant-based meals are the rule, a surprisingly large number still fast during Holy Week, and nearly all restaurants and food shops in Greece offer "fasting dishes", which are basically vegan food.
 During Holy Week, we prepare a special Easter bread (tsouréki) that looks like a French brioche only a little more sweet.
 On Holy Thursday we color our eggs, traditionally red to symbolize Jesus' blood, although these days many other colors decorate Greek homes.
 On Good Friday, every business and shop store is closed as a day of mourning, and at night, Greek churches take the service to the streets, with a candle-lit procession of Jesus's tomb (you may have seen the same in the parking lots of our Greek Orthodox churches here in the States).
 On Saturday at midnight the resurrection bells ring and we all go home with a candle lit from the church to bring blessings and good fortune to our homes.